 - a qualifying foreign citizen, who has permission to enter or stay in the UK, or who does not need such permission.

-Full details on who can vote in elections in Scotland can be found here.
+Full details on who can vote in elections in Scotland is available on the Electoral Commission website.

 The Commission was set up in 2000 and reports to the UK, Scottish and Welsh parliaments.